Santa Lucia Highlands: Leveling Up

 Reserve Monterey County - Santa Lucia Highlands Chardonnay 2021

 I’d only had their unoaked Chard until now.
 Turns out they are good at both.
-There’s so much minerality and a sublime smoothness and I imagine sipping Orangina in the sun by a pebbly brook. — 7 months ago
+There’s so much minerality and a sublime smoothness and I imagine sipping Orangina in the sun by a pebbly brook. — a year ago

 Severn, Paul and 8 others liked this